-- iii) Distributions from pooled funds Distributions from pooled funds are recognised at the date of issue.
-Any amount not received by the end of the reporting period is disclosed in the net assets statement as a current financial asset. - iv) Changes in the net market value of investments d.
-Benefits payable
+iii) Distributions from pooled funds

+Distributions from pooled funds are recognised at the date of issue.
+Any amount not received by the end of the reporting period is disclosed in the net assets statement as a current financial asset.

+iv) Changes in the net market value of investments

 Changes in the net market value of investments are recognised as income/ expense and comprise all realised and unrealised profits/losses during the year.
+Where the Fund holds accumulation units in pooled funds no dividend or distribution is receivable by the Fund.
+All dividends and distributions are reinvested in the pooled fund and reflected in the unit price.
+Changes in the unit price are included in the change in the net market value of investments.